concourse/rfcs/075-k8s-runtime/proposal.md

 - `observability` by leveraging logging & metrics solutions in the K8s ecosystem

 # Proposal
+## Storage
+The k8s runtime will continue to use baggageclaim to provide volumes to containers.
+This will be provided by creating a Baggageclaim CSI Driver .
+[See RFC 74 for more details](https://github.com/concourse/rfcs/pull/77) and other options considered.

+The current assumption would be that the registry is accessible by every K8s worker (including external workers).

 ## Worker Mapping
 A K8s Concourse worker would be represented by a K8s worker + K8s namespace.
 This was the mapping suggested in the [k8s POC](https://github.com/concourse/concourse/issues/5209), where a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in a [cluster](https://kubernetes.io/docs/concepts/architecture/) represented a single Concourse worker.